 A family I spoke with recently said when they pulled their kids from public school, it took their kids a whole year to learn how to be with each other.
 While in public school, they were all separated for a good chunk of the day and they really didn’t know each other.
 They had to learn how to be together.

 Being together all the time means we understand what makes each other tick and how things click.
 That’s a huge advantage!

-Disadvantages to being together all the time:
+Homeschool family relationships: there are disadvantages to being together all the time…

 We need to be honest about what it means to become a homeschool family.
 Relatively speaking, we really are together all. the. time.

 We are all different creatures.
 We have our own quirks and personalities and bits about ourselves that are easily handled in small doses but can send each other over the edge when we get too much.

 Our brains work differently.
 We have different likes and dislikes.
 We are not carbon copies of each other.
 And while that really makes life a lot more interesting, it can also make thing very challenging.